cisco/mindmeld/source/userguide/active_learning.rst

 .. note::

-    When selecting from labelled logs, ensure that the regex pattern provided in log pattern (``labeled_logs_pattern``) don't have overlapping regex pattern in (``train_pattern``).
-In other words, ensure that the same files are not chosen by the system for both train and log data.
+    When selecting from labelled logs, ensure that the regex pattern provided in log pattern (``labeled_logs_pattern``) do not have an overlap with the regex patterns for train and test files in (``train_pattern`` and ``test_pattern``).
+In other words, ensure that the same files are not chosen by the system for train, test and log data.

 Quick Reference